Fee payment deadline is today, May 21. More

 Joe has over 18 years of working experience in EMS.
 He has advanced training in the area of search and rescue and holds a certification as a Wilderness EMT and National Association for Search & Rescue (NASAR) SAR Technician Level II.
 Joe has responded to numerous search and rescue operations from New York during 9/11 to Mobile, Ala., after Hurricane Katrina.

 Keith Gordon (Adjunct Faculty)

 Keith has been in the EMS field since 1994.
 He successfully completed the Columbus State Paramedic program in 1996.
 He began his career in 1994 as an Advanced EMT, then Paramedic and Field Training Officer for Rural Metro.
 Seeking a more challenging career, he became employed at Mt.
 Carmel Connection in 1998 as a MICU Paramedic.
 He also became a Clinical Preceptor for Columbus State at this time.
 He is currently an EMT Instructor at Columbus State and a full time Lieutenant for Delaware County EMS.

-Melissa was promoted into the EMS/Fire Department in June 2012.
-Since March of 2010 she worked as the project specialist for the LogisticsART program at the Center for Workforce Development here at CSCC.
+Melissa was promoted into the EMS/Fire Department teaching assistant position in June 2012 and in January 2015 she was promoted in to the Justice & Safety Program Coordinator position.
+Melissa is an EMT, American Red Cross and American Heart Association instructor.
+Prior to coming to the Justice & Safety Division she worked as the project specialist for the LogisticsART program at the Center for Workforce Development here at CSCC.
 While working as a the project specialist Melissa created and implemented many of the grant's policies and procedures, in addition to monitoring the 4.6 million dollar budget.
 Melissa has extensive experience with classroom set up, organization and providing Instructor support.
-She is currently working on her CAPM (Certified Associate of Project Management) certification.